edwarfmartinez/Xylophone/README.md

 # Xylophone

-iOS app that emulates the sound of a Xylophone according to the user interaction.
+iOS app that emulates the sound of a Xylophone according user's interaction.

 Concepts: